 Russet Burbank Potatoes

 Best for baking and long storage.
 Developed by Luther Burbank in 1874 and still regarded among the best.
 This oblong shaped tuber, sometimes known as ‘Netted Gem’, has russeted, heavily netted skin.
 Features shallow eyes and white flesh.
 Superb baking characteristics and unmatched french fry quality.
-Our best storage variety.
+This is our best storage variety.
+Maturity of 90-110 days.

-Because potatoes are a perishable product, orders will be shipped in the spring, after all danger of frost is past.
+Shipping: Potatoes will be shipped in the spring, after all danger of frost is past.
 If you reside in an area only serviced by Canada Post Air, we request that you check with our Customer Service staff concerning additional freight charges.
-Please note: 50 lb pkg price available on request, please call 1-800-363-7333.

 Sold as: 3 lb pkg